Luos-io/sdk-web/README.md

 ### Workflow

-You can use [ACT](https://github.com/nektos/act#installation-through-package-managers) to validate the workflows locally :
+You can use [ACT](https://github.com/nektos/act#installation-through-package-managers) to validate the workflows locally:

 1. Install ACT (See link for other systems):